 Excessive sweating can cause embarrassment and discomfort, especially for those who may have careers that involve a lot of time in front of other people.
-Carlson Laser Aesthetics MedSpa offers treatment for this condition, which is known as hyperhidrosis.
-Grand Rapids, MI patients may already be familiar with the most common type, which causes excessive sweating under the armpits.
+Carlson Laser Aesthetics offers BOTOX® injection in Grand Rapids for hyperhidrosis, or excessive sweating, to patients in West Michigan.
+The most common form of treatment is for excessive sweating under the armpits.

 Sweating is the body’s way of staying at the correct temperature.
 When a person suffers from hyperhidrosis, their body’s sweat glands are overactive, causing them to produce much more sweat than is needed for cooling.
 If you are skeptical about BOTOX®, don’t be.
 BOTOX® has been approved by the FDA for the treatment of this condition.

 How do I know if I have hyperhidrosis?

 - Is excessive sweating interfering with your ability to perform daily tasks?

 - Do you carry extra changes of clothes or supplies (such as antiperspirants, powders, sprays, towels) to manage your excessive sweating?